 Complete this statement ONLY if any of the individuals who will be demonstrating the procedure on camera will not be delivering an Introductory Interview Statement.

-: Demonstrating the procedure will be , a from my laboratory.
+Gururaj Shivange: Demonstrating the procedure will be Gatesman Jeremy, a Veterinary Technician from my university.
 Include additional demonstrators as needed.

 INTERVIEW: Author saying the above.